Chiefs among playoff-bound teams with injury concerns

 The Bills are the No. 5 seed in the AFC playoffs and will play at AFC South champion Houston next week.

-The Minnesota Vikings were locked into the No. 6 seed in the NFC but lost defensive tackle Armon Watts and offensive tackle Rashod Hill to left leg injuries in their loss to the Chicago Bears.
-The Vikings will play at New Orleans next week.
+The Minnesota Vikings were locked into the No. 6 seed in the NFC but still lost defensive tackle Armon Watts and offensive tackle Rashod Hill to left leg injuries in their loss to the Chicago Bears.

 For Chicago, Pro Bowl kickoff returner Cordarrelle Patterson entered the concussion protocol after taking a pair of end-around runs as a wide receiver in the first quarter.
 Anthony Miller replaced him on kickoff returns and hurt his shoulder on his first attempt.
 Tarik Cohen took over after that.

-The Green Bay Packers had three players get hurt as they secured the NFC’s second seed with a victory over the Detroit Lions.
+The Green Bay Packers had three players get hurt as they secured a first-round playoff bye with a victory over the Detroit Lions.
 They were: center Corey Linsley (back), right tackle Bryan Bulaga (concussion) and linebacker B.J.
 Goodson (neck).

 For Detroit, wide receiver Kenny Golladay didn’t return after being evaluated for a concussion following a 42-yard catch in the second quarter.
 Linebacker Devon Kennard and tight end Isaac Nauta each left with hamstring injuries.